California's SB 37: A New $100,000 Risk for Legal Lead Generators

 The New Rules on Marketing and Identification

 First, the law tightens the rules around marketing claims, specifically targeting misleading or atypical results.
 SB 37 explicitly prohibits any "guarantee, warranty, or prediction of success regarding the outcome of the legal matter".
 Furthermore, it bans all "misleading, deceptive, or false statements, words, or phrases regarding a lawyer’s or law firm’s skills, experiences, or record".
 This puts the burden of proof for any performance claim squarely on the advertiser.
-This adds another level of diligence for lawyers looking to buy leads.

 Additionally, the law mandates that advertisements name at least one lawyer, firm, or "certified lawyer referral service" responsible for the ad.
 This reference to referral services is a critical strategic flag.